Scottish and Southern Energy24 hour UK service

 5) MOBILES AND BROADBAND – Southern Electric have recently expanded their operations into the mobile and broadband industries.
 Their ‘talk anytime plus’ telephone package is £7 per month for all calls to landline telephones, but you will also have to pay line rental of £15 a month.
 This deal includes half price calls to mobile telephones.

-Please refer to Official Scottish and Southern Energy website here. for call charges.
-You will be connected directly to a SSE customer service agent.
+Calls from mobiles and other networks may vary.
+You will be connected directly to a SSE Customer Service agent.
 Contact helpline is in no way affiliated with SSE.

 The OFGEM (the UK energy company regulatory body) clampdown on the big 6 in response to the huge volume of customer complaints culminated in a 10.5 million pound fine for SSE – the parent company of Southern Electric – in 2013.
 The complaints against the big 6 energy companies, which peaked in 2011 with 4 million complaints against them, ranged from mis-selling to terrible customer service, especially over the phone.